Information about intrauterine contraception

 Step one: Watch this short video about intrauterine contraception

 It is important that you watch this short video before your fitting as it contains important information.

 We may have to reschedule your appointment if we are concerned about risks, such as pregnancy.
 This video explains any risks and the steps you should take to avoid them.

-Step two: How to make sure you are not at risk of being pregnant at the time of your fitting
+Step 2: How to make sure you are not at risk of being pregnant at the time of your fitting

 We need to make sure that you are not at risk of being pregnant when you attend for a fitting.
 If there is a risk that you might be pregnant then we may have to reschedule your fitting.

 The timing of your fitting will depend on what contraception you are currently using:

 If you are currently using a hormonal method (pill, patch, vaginal ring, injection and non-expired implant) then your device can be fitted at any convenient time and you can continue to use your current method correctly until your fitting.